davidvondle/Upload-And-Retrieve-Source/README.txt

 To install, place the folders "GistUploader" and "GistRetriever" in Documents/Arduino/tools.
-On Windows you will need the "DevCon" command line utility, download directly from Microsoft here: http://support.microsoft.com/kb/311272
+On Windows you will need the "DevCon" command line utility, download directly from Microsoft here: http://support.microsoft.com/kb/311272 devcon.exe should be placed in the same "tools" folder as everything else.

 When you are finished programming your Arduino, select "Save and Upload Source to Github from the "Tools" dropdown menu.